jina-ai/jina/docs/fundamentals/flow/index.md

 You can think of Flow as an interface to configure and launch your {ref}`microservice architecture <architecture-overview>`, while the heavy lifting is done by the {ref}`services <executor-cookbook>` themselves.
+In particular, each Flow also launches a *Gateway* service, which can expose all other services through an API that you define.

 The most important methods of the `Flow` object are the following: